Kaidstor/raycast-toggle-proxy/README.md

 The logs include:
 - `tmux-errors.log` - Errors related to tmux execution
 - `tmux-check.log` - Logs from checking if tmux is installed
-- `proxy-errors.log` - Errors related to proxy setup
+- `proxy-errors.log` - Errors related to proxy setup and tmux session output

 ## Support